Advocating for healthcare education

 Mentoring is a professional relationship in which an experienced person (the mentor) shares knowledge, skills and perspective to develop the personal and professional growth of another (the mentee).
 Through mutual trust, respect and communication, mentoring gives both mentor and mentee an opportunity to grow and develop as educators through the mentoring relationship.

-Benefits includes, but are not limited to:
+Benefits include, but are not limited to:

 This is an interprofessional mentorship programme where mentors and mentees may come from different professions and discipline as the mentees.

-The goals of the EMP are to
+The goals of the EMP are to:

-The programme will run for one year from April 2023 to May 2024.
+The programme will run for one year from January 2025 to January 2026.
 As a general guideline, we recommend mentors and mentees to meet at least 4 times a year, which can be in the form of face-to-face discussions, tea/lunch appointments, office visits, jointly participating in some events, etc.

 If unable to meet face-to-face, zoom meetings, text messages, email exchanges, phone chats or a combination of the above can also be used to stay connected during the mentorship period.